GeneZC/Chinese-NER/README.md

 ### Version 1
 - Environment and Consumption: python2.x, Pytorch; Titan Xp, ~12h
 - RAW Corpus: 人民日报199801-词性标注
-- Preprocessed(with iobe as tag schema): SAME as baseline
+- Preprocessed(with iob as tag schema): SAME as baseline
 - Dataset split: SAME as baseline
 - Structure
   > - with pretrained GloVe embedding for words and random initialized embedding for characters